-B.2.1.2 Dissemination and Communication Strategy
+2.1.2 Dissemination and Communication Strategy

 It will be important to communicate effectively both internally within the project, and externally beyond the project.
-Communication within EUCLEIA has the potential to be complicated by the disparate and disloated nature of the partners.
-Every effort will be made to minimise the requirement for face to face meetings by the use of e-mail, the internet, teleconferencing, video conferencing, Skype and other forms of remote communication that may be available.
+Communication within EUCLEIA have the potential to be complicated by the disparate and dislocated nature of the partners.
+Every effort will be made to minimise the requirement for face to face meetings, by use of email, the internet, teleconferencing, video conferencing, Skype and other forms of remote communication that may be available.
 To ensure that partners are kept informed with the way the project is progressing, an internal website will be set up.
 All project reports and documents will be available through this website.
-Communications beyond the EUCLEIA partners and stakeholders will be coordinated by the project office (WP1).
-The dissemination of project results is described in detail in Part B.3.2, and an updated Dissemination Plan will be developed at the start of the project.
+Communications beyond the EUCLEIA partners and stakeholders will be coordinated by the project office (WP 0).
+The dissemination of project results is described in detail in Part B.3.2, and a Dissemination Plan will be developed at the start of the project.

-B.2.2 Beneficiaries
+2.2 Individual participants

-Partner 1: Met Office (short name Met Office)
+Partner 1 - Met Office (short name: Met Office) Brief description of the organisation: